tudmichael0/X00171114_CA2/README.md

 Result: 8

-CI Pipeline Implementation
-The CI pipeline is implemented using Azure DevOps and includes the following steps:
+CI Pipeline Implementation The CI pipeline is implemented using Azure DevOps and includes the following steps:

-1. Dependency Installation: Installs required dependencies from `dependencies.txt`.
+Dependency Installation: Installs required dependencies from dependencies.txt.
-2. Static Code Analysis: Runs Flake8 to ensure code quality.
+Static Code Analysis: Runs Flake8 to ensure code quality.
-3. Unit Testing and Coverage: Executes tests with pytest and generates a code coverage report.
+Unit Testing and Coverage: Executes tests with pytest and generates a code coverage report.
-4. Publishing Results: Publishes test and code coverage results in the pipeline.
+Publishing Results: Publishes test and code coverage results in the pipeline.
 What I Learned:

 How CI pipelines work in practice